danielegirardi/lpdid/README.md

 The other two examples illustrate the case of binary non-absorbing treatment, meaning that units can enter and exit treatment multiple times:

-- "LPDiD_nonabsorbing_example.do" illustrates the setting where the treatment variable remains turned on after a treatment event, and only turns off if and when there is a 'treatment reversal'.
-This is the case assumed in Dube, Girardi, Jorda' and Taylor (2023), and it corresponds to applications like "democracy and growth".
+- "LPDiD_nonabsorbing_example.do" illustrates the 'persistent treatment' setting:  after a unit enters treatment, its treatment status persists (ie, the treatment variable remains equal to 1) until a possible exit or reversal.
+This is the case assumed in Dube, Girardi, Jorda' and Taylor (2023).
+An example of this type of 'persistent' treatment is democracy:  after democratization, a polity remains a democracy until a possible reversal.

-- "lpdid_oneoff_nonabs_example.do" deals with binary, non-absorbing and "one-off" treatments.
-Here "one-off" means that the treatment lasts only for 1 period by construction, although its effects can still be dynamic and persistent.
-Formally, we have D_{it}=1 if unit i experiences an event at time t, and D_{it}=0 in all other periods.
-Examples of this type of "one-off" settings are for example minimum wage increases or hurricanes.
+- "lpdid_oneoff_nonabs_example.do" deals with binary, non-absorbing and 'one-off' (or 'shock') treatments.
+Here "one-off" means that the treatment lasts only for 1 period by construction (although its effects can still be dynamic and persistent, and a unit can still receive treatment multiple times).
+Formally, we have $D_{it}=1$ if unit i experiences an event at time t, and $D_{it}=0$ in all other periods.
+An example of this type of "one-off" treatment is hurricanes: the treatment indicator equals 1 if the unit is hit by a hurricane at time t, and 0 in all other periods.

 ***